 A. Contact agent before WVU program terminates to discuss post-WVU income.
 Provide a copy of the signed employment contract.
 Exercise a sufficient amount of the Future Increase Option to bring the monthly benefit in line with new income.
 Change graded premium to level premium.
 The 10% discount remains on the entire policy, for as long as you keep it, for all policy provisions put in place during the period of eligibility and the 90 day post termination period.

 Registered Representative and Financial Advisor of Park Avenue Securities LLC (PAS).
 OSI: 244 Blvd of the Allies, Pittsburgh, PA 15222 / 412.391.6700.
 Securities products and advisory services offered through PAS, member FINRA, SIPC.
 Financial Representative of The Guardian Life Insurance Company of America® (Guardian), New York, NY.
-Pas is an indirect, wholly-owned subsidiary of Guardian.
+PAS is a wholly-owned subsidiary of Guardian.
 Luttner Financial Group is not an affiliate or subsidiary of PAS or Guardian.
-Luttner Financial Group is not a registered investment advisor.
+Luttner Financial Group is not registered in any state or with the U.S. Securities and Exchange Commission as a registered investment advisor.